The Greensand Ridge & River Ouzel

 This is a short and straightforward walk.
 After Back Wood and its sequoia trees, this walk heads south through Duncombe Wood to a pub for lunch in Great Brickhill.
 After lunch the route joins the Greensand Ridge Walk, with fine views out over the River Ouzel, and on to a pub for tea on the Grand Union Canal.
 You then continue along the towpath beside the canal into Leighton Buzzard.

-Autumn 2016: the paths through Back Wood, 1 km into the walk, were badly churned up by tracked vehicles working on some extensive tree felling in the woods, rendering some paths almost impassable.
-Summer 2017 reports are the paths are passable once again after some remedial work.
+In the autumn of 2016 the paths through Back Wood, 1 km into the walk, were badly churned up by tracked vehicles working on some extensive tree felling in the woods, rendering some paths almost impassable.
+Come Summer 2019, reports are the paths have fully recovered and all are passable once again.

-We recommend you leave Euston about 10 mins earlier than the train timetable suggests - trains on the Bow Brickhall branch line are hourly, so its a long wait if you miss the connection at Bletchley.
+We recommend you leave Euston about 10 mins earlier than the train timetable suggests - trains on the Bedford branch line are hourly, so it's a long wait if you miss the connection at Bletchley.

 There are infrequent buses - about three times a day - from the lunchtime pub in Great Brickhill to Leighton Buzzard or Bletchley.
 You could call a taxi from Great Brickhill or from the teatime pub near Leighton Buzzard.
 An alternative route to join the Grand Union Canal late in the walk is provided for winter if the meadows on the main route below the canal are waterlogged or flooded.